Nutritionist (Dietitian)

 University of Missouri – College of Agriculture, Food and Natural Resources

-The University of Missouri College of Agriculture, Food and Natural Resources offers a five-year coordinated program in dietetics through which students will earn both a bachelor’s and master’s degree.
-Combined, the program takes a total of five years to complete.
+The University of Missouri College of Agriculture, Food, and Natural Resources offers a five-year coordinated program in dietetics through which students will earn both a bachelor’s and master’s degree.
+The combined program takes five years to complete.
 The master’s is not a stand-alone program and can only be completed in conjunction with the bachelor’s degree.
 Presently, this program boasts a 100 percent pass rate on the registered dietitian nutritionist (RDN) exam within a year of graduation.

-For admission to this program, students must complete prerequisite coursework in biology, math, and psychology.
-As this is a professional program, admissions are competitive and students are required to have a 3.2 GPA or higher.
-Once admitted, students must complete a background check in order to complete practicums.
+For admission to this program, students must complete prerequisite biology, math, and psychology coursework.
+As this is a professional program, admissions are competitive, and students are required to have a 3.2 GPA or higher.
+Once admitted, students must complete a background check before completing practicums.

 • Location: Columbia, MO